45 Most Common Types of Spiders in Florida

 5. Metazygia Zilloides

-M. Zilloides, or the Zilla as it is known among many people who study spiders, is a species that lives only in the south and central Florida.
-They live on plants and tree bark and hide their eggs there as well.
+M. Zilloides, or the Zilla as it is known among many people who study spiders, is a species that lives only in south and central Florida.
+They live on plants and tree bark and hide their eggs there.

-This spider’s silk has been found to be one of the strongest natural materials ever studied.
+This spider’s silk is one of the strongest natural materials ever studied.
 The material is stronger than the silk produced by a spider known for its large size, the Thanatus (more commonly called the Tarantula).

 The females are often mistaken for tarantulas due to their size and coloring.
 However, they are harmless to humans.
 These spiders are so shy that some people may never see one during their lifetime.

-This is because they do not seem to want anything from humans other than what nature provides them.
+This is because they do not want anything from humans other than what nature provides them.
 M.

 Different varieties of leaf-curling sac spiders are found across the country.
 Among the most common types of spiders in Florida is the Pisaurina Mira.